Color-Of-Code/website/content/pages/programming/c-sharp/ixmlserializable.md

 The serializer created from the XML serialization attributes first has a look at if the type to be serialized implements this interface.
 If it is not implemented, then the `public` members and properties are analyzed and considered (or not thanks `XmlIgnoreAttribute`) for serialization.

 [This](http://www.codeproject.com/KB/dotnet/CustomSerializationPart2.aspx) is a good starter.
 The article is clear and nicely written and introduces the main differences between attribute based serialization and implementing `IXmlSerializable`.
-[IXmlSerializable.aspx](IXmlSerializable) is also worth reading.

 After having read this article, by getting back to the other articles mentioned above, I hope you will be able to see the implementation mistakes made therein.
 The code works well as long as the classes do not get extended and as long as you do not mix serialization procedures.
 I made it all wrong too from the beginning until I dug into the problems...